jeffgca/gaia-rocking/README.md

   * updating Gaia as a git submodule
   * running B2G desktop from a helper .app using AppleScript.

+### Advanced

+  * to use a different gaia source directory, simple create a local.mk file in the gaia-rocking root directory and add something like:
+    * GAIA_SRC?=/path/to/my/gaia

 ### TODO:

   * adding your own apps as submodules